score-json/nlohmann_json/TSF/trustable/assertions/TA-FIXES_CONTEXT.md

   - **Answer**: Provided in JLS-29
 - List of fixes for developed code that are outstanding, not applied yet
   - **Answer**: Provided in JLS-11
-- List of XYZ faults outstanding (O)
+- List of nlohmann/json faults outstanding (O)
   - **Answer**: Provided in JLS-11
-- List of XYZ faults fixed since last release (F)
+- List of nlohmann/json faults fixed since last release (F)
   - **Answer**: Provided in JLS-29
-- List of XYZ faults mitigated since last release (M)
+- List of nlohmann/json faults mitigated since last release (M)
   - **Answer**: Provided in JLS-29

 **Confidence scoring**

 Confidence scoring for TA-FIXES can be based on

-- some function of [O, F, M] for XYZ
+- some function of [O, F, M] for nlohmann/json
 - number of outstanding relevant bugs from components
 - bug triage results, accounting for undiscovered bugs
 - number of outstanding known vulnerabilities